superbigco/craft-imagerpretransform/README.md

 - Manually through element action
 - Console command that takes either folder id or volume handle as argument

+## Console command

+To transform assets in a volume:
+`./craft help imager-pretransform/default/index --volume=<volumeHandle> or -v <volumeHandle>`

+To transform assets in a folder:
+`./craft help imager-pretransform/default/index --folderId=<folder id>`

+By default, the command will only transform the topmost folder of the volume or the specified folder by id.
+To include all subfolders, add the `--include-subfolders / -s` param.

 Brought to you by [Superbig](https://superbig.co)